mkemaldurmus/mkemaldurmus/README.md

 - 🌱 I’m currently learning Scala  and Big data

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Scala/Big Data stack and related technologies

 - 🤝  I'm open to collaborating on Scala